privacygmail cleanupemail security

 1. You grant full or broad Gmail access permissions

-2. Tool uploads your emails to their remote servers
+2. The tool uploads your emails to its remote servers

-3. Their servers analyze your complete email content
+3. Those servers analyze your complete email content

-4. Results sent back to you via their platform
+4. Results come back to you through the platform

-5. Your emails remain on their servers (retention policies vary widely)
+5. Your emails stay on their servers (retention policies vary widely)

 What's actually being uploaded: